vanejan/Planner/README.md

 npm i
 npm run dev
 ```
-To open up the app, click on the localhost link.
+To open up the website, click on the localhost link.